 Long detention or waiting times can adversely affect CMV driver fatigue.
-This research effort is designed to better understand the nature of this problem and to develop strategies or regulations to mitigate driver risks.
-The intent of the study is to seek objective measures of detention time and the extent to which it contributes to drivers violating HOS requirements.
+This research effort was designed to better understand the nature of this problem and to develop strategies or regulations to mitigate driver risks.
+The intent of the study was to seek objective measures of detention time and the extent to which it contributes to drivers violating HOS requirements.

-The output will be a report identifying the nature of the problem of detention or waiting times in the CMV industry.
-This study will also identify any changes in current regulations that would reduce driver wait times and could result in reduced work times for drivers.
-Part of the research effort also includes developing a Phase II.
+The output was a report identifying the nature of the problem of detention or waiting times in the CMV industry.
+Part of the research effort included developing a Phase II.